P0k0m1/Internal-Issue-Handling-Assistant/data-model.md

 **State transitions** (a Request moves through, in order):

-`Submitted → (optionally: Clarifying) → Routed → Pending → In Progress → Resolved`
+`Submitted → Routed → Pending → In Progress → Resolved`

 - `Submitted` — text captured, not yet classified.
-- `Clarifying` — only entered if Classification isn't confident; loops back to classification once the employee answers.
 - `Routed` — a destination (Faculty or Head-of-HR) has been decided.
 - `Pending` — sitting in its queue, "Delivered and Pending" message sent.
 - `In Progress` — a Staff Member or the Head of HR has claimed it and is